-Cause of death: Overwhelming sepsis due to omphalitis and necrotizing fasciitis Manner of death: Natural
+Cause of death: Overwhelming sepsis due to omphalitis and necrotizing fasciitis

 - 1. Children under 1 month of age are not considered immunocompetent and when they present with abscesses they require early definitive treatment. - 2.
 The mortality rate for necrotizing fasciitis is 50-60% in neonates.